-Beech Lodge School is an independent, co-educational special school in Berkshire.
+Beech Lodge School is a co-educational independent special school in Berkshire.
 It is a limited company with charitable status registered in England and Wales with the registered number 08168311.

 Beech Lodge School is also registered with the Charities Commission with the registration number 1151323.